Joshua Park: Theatre

 In 2001, Park, who was 23-years-old at the time, was cast as Tom Sawyer, the lead character in Broadway's The Adventures of Tom Sawyer, a theatrical adaptation of Mark Twain's novel.
 The original Broadway production also starred Kristen Bell, Linda Purl, Jim Poulos and Kevin Durand.
 The short-lived show ran for just 21 performances, opening on April 26, 2001 before closing on May 13, 2001.
 However, Park's performance earned him the Theatre World Award for outstanding Broadway debut in 2001.

 Park collaborated with the Irish Repertory Theatre, an Off Broadway theater company, following the closure of The Adventures of Tom Sawyer.
 He starred in the Irish Repertory Theatre's original production, The Streets of New York, in late 2001 and the theater's December 2001 holiday show, A Celtic Christmas.
 The York Theatre, another Off Broadway theater, also cast Park in the U.S. debut of the Australian musical, Prodigal, in 2002.
 Park co-starred in the York Theatre production with Christian Borle, Kerry Butler and Alison Fraser, and appeared on Prodigal's original cast album.

 Film and television

 Park transitioned to television and film roles during the mid-2000s, but continued to work in theater.
 He played the title role of Pippin in the Goodspeed Opera House's production of Pippin in 2006, co-starring alongside Micky Dolenz as Charlemagne.
 Park also appeared in A Christmas Memory, a musical based on a short story by Truman Capote, during the show's world premiere at the TheatreWorks in Palo Alto, California, in 2010.

 Death

-On 30 August 2015, Joshua passed away after a short battle with pancreatic cancer.
-He was preceded in death by his beloved college drama teacher, Yury Belov, who died on 15 April 2015.
+On August 30, 2015, Joshua died after a short battle with pancreatic cancer.
 His family set up the Yury Belov Scholarship Fund and asked for donations to be sent to the fund writing "Yury Belov Scholarship in memory of Joshua Park" on the memo line.